 In this comprehensive guide, we will walk you through the process of effectively using a fire extinguisher and provide step-by-step instructions on how to clean up after a fire extinguisher.
 These techniques can enhance your fire safety knowledge and help you stay safe during an emergency.

-Understanding Types of Fires and Extinguishers
+Types of Fires and Types of Extinguishers

 Before diving into the details of usage and cleanup, it’s important to familiarize yourself with the different types of fire extinguishers available.
 There are wet chemical fire extinguishers, clean agent fire extinguishers, and dry chemical fire extinguishers.
 Each serves a specific purpose.
 Choosing the correct extinguisher for the situation at hand ensures the fire is put out safely and in a timely manner.